"Culture" is the most overused yet often least understood concept in business.

 The emotional commitment of your manager culture is worth more than its financial, intellectual and physical commitment combined.
-It translates to your managers taking on company success like a personal crusade.Emotionally Committed.
+It translates to your managers taking on company success like a personal crusade.MORE ON MANAGER CULTURE

 Your Employee Culture:

 A successful strategy isn’t planned well; it is implemented well.
-That starts with achieving ferocious support from your employee culture to protect the performance goal, course-correct it and evangelize it with its own good name to others.PERFORMANCE GOALS ACHIEVED.
+That starts with achieving ferocious support from your employee culture to protect the performance goal, course-correct it and evangelize it with its own good name to others.MORE ON EMPLOYEE CULTURE

 Your Customer Culture:

 A brand transfers sustainability of a company to its customers, who sell for it and protect it.
-It requires faith from both your employee culture, that has to represent company intentions, and your customer culture, that has to ignore other companies’ seductions.Branded.
+It requires faith from both your employee culture, that has to represent company intentions, and your customer culture, that has to ignore other companies’ seductions.MORE ON CUSTOMER CULTURE

 If the success of your career and company involves achieving results through others, and those others happen to work for you or buy from you, understanding how a culture works and how to work it is the most critical information you can have.